CP Violation in the $B_s^0$ system: The system

-We can now write down the time evolution of the flavour eigenstates of the $\Bs$ mesons\footnote{A more detailed discussion of the $\Bs$ mixing system and its time evolution can be found in e.g. \cite{Anikeev:2001rk}}. $ |\Bs (t)\rangle$ denotes a meson at time $t$ that was produced as a $\Bs$ meson at time $t=0$.
+We now consider the time evolution of the flavour eigenstates of the $\Bs$ mesons\footnote{A more detailed discussion of the $\Bs$ mixing system and its time evolution can be found in e.g. \cite{Anikeev:2001rk}.}. $ |\Bs (t)\rangle$ denotes a meson at time $t$ that was produced as a $\Bs$ meson at time $t=0$.
 At a later time $t$, $ |\Bs (t)\rangle$ will have components both of $|\Bs \rangle$ and $|\barBs \rangle$:

 with the coefficients

 Here we used the averaged mass $M_{\Bs}$ and decay rate $\Gamma_s$: